bdurand/ultra_settings/README.md

   - `:array` (of strings)

 - You can specify a default value with the `:default` option.
 Note that this value will still be cast to the defined type.

+- You can define a field as being secret with the `:secret` option.
+Secret fields will not be displayed in the web UI.
+By default all fields are considered secrets.
+This is by design so that sensitive values are not accidentally exposed.
+However, you can change the default (either globally on `UltraSettings` or per configuration) by setting the `fields_secret_by_default` property to `false`.

 - You can specify a trigger of when the default should be used with the `:default_if` option.
 If this option is provided, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
 You can use this feature, for example, to always ensure that a value meets certain constraints.